nvdaes/urlShortener/readme.md

 * A list to select one of the saved URLs.
 From this list, Press shift+tab to search, and tab to press one of the following buttons.
 * Copy shortened URL.
 This can also be activated by pressing Enter from the URLs list.
 * New: opens a dialog to type an URL to be shortened.
+A display name maybe provided from this dialog.
 * Rename: opens a dialog to provide a new name to display the selected URL on the list.
 * Delete: opens a dialog to delete the selected URL.
 * Remove saved URLs: opens a dialog to remove the saved URLs from the configuration folder.